 LOUISIANA BIRD RECORDS COMMITTEE REPORT FORM

-1. English and Scientific names: Cassin's Sparrow: Aimophila cassinii
+1. English and Scientific names: Smith's Longspur (Calcarius pictus)

-10. Optical equipment (type, power, condition): Brunton eterna 11x45 in used but good optical condition.
-Viewed through various spotting scopes.
+10. Optical equipment (type, power, condition): Brunton Eterna 11 x 45's in good optical condition

 14. Behavior of bird / circumstances of observation (flying, feeding, resting; include and stress habits used in identification; relate events surrounding observation):

 12-18-11 = I only had a brief look at one probable female on the ground this day.
 Justin might have had a better look when following the birds to the northwest after a subsequent flushing.
 We had good looks in flight but late afternoon light not near as good to separate from LALO with while in flight by plumage.
 The birds did not circle as much on this date before putting back down.